-Figure 4.
-The distributions of RGs (top) and BGs (bottom) at 1 < z < 1.5 on the two rest-frame colour plane (NUV -r versus r - J) measured by Laigle et al. (2016) (L16).
-Each column shows a different stellar mass range.
+We visually compare our classification and that of L16 in Fig. 4.
+We separately plot RGs (top) and BGs (bottom) at 1 < z < 1.5 on the rest-frame NUV - r and r - J colour-colour plane measured by L16.
 Galaxies located in the upper left region enclosed by the dashed line are classified as QGs.
-The bracket at the top left corner of each panel shows selection completeness (left) and purity (right).
+We also show selection completeness (left) and purity (right) in the bracket at the top left corner of each panel.
+This figure shows that our single colour classification works well at least for $\log(M/M{\odot}) > 10$.